ecchong/ecchong.github.io/_posts/2018-04-23-Use_virtualenv_on_localhost.md

+---
+title: How to use virtualenv Python on localhost
+tags: ["Ansible", "virtual environment", "Python"]
+categories: Ansible
+layout: post
+---
 ### Force to use virtualenv python
 When running modules that require virtualenv, such as Azure, local_action or localhost connection sometimes still  use the  default /usr/bin/python